steakscience/steakscience/_pages/about.md

 ## About me

-When I was growing up, my dad would always bring home gadgets and I loved playing with them.
+For as long as I can remember, I’ve loved gadgets.

-Now, I’m studying Industrial Design at the University of Washington.
-The program is multidisciplinary and I love getting to explore the intersection of Industrial and Interaction Design.
+Now, I’m studying Industrial Design and Interaction Design at the University of Washington.

-After this, I’ll be out there somewhere making gadgets.

-Product of [UW Design](https://art.washington.edu/design){:target="_blank"}.
+Next, I’ll be exploring the intersection of those two fields and designing interactive objects.

 ****

 ## Colophon

-Typeset in Neue Haas Unica ([Univers with a heart, Helvetica with a soul](http://go.monotype.com/rs/monotype/images/NeueHaasUnicaSpecimen.pdf){:target="_blank"}).
+Typeset in Work Sans and Dia.
 Built with Jekyll and hosted on Amazon S3.

 Made with love in Seattle by [Nirawit Jittipairoj](http://nirawit.me){:target="_blank"}.